antiDave/react-native-custom-template-redux/README.md

 apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"
 ```

-# ⚛️ Usage

-Download zip <br/> unzip in the root folder of the project

 # How to Remove Redux from Project
 Remove in src/routes/index.js <br/> line# 4, 5, 20, 26